-All production from wells used for public drinking water and industrial water is likely pumped from the Deep Aquifers (primarily the Paso Robles Aquifer).
-This pumping is estimated to be about 7,060 AF (see Table 3-4 and Table 3-5).
-In addition, a portion of the estimated 2,800 AF/yr of agricultural pumping may also be produced from the Deep Aquifers.
+All production from wells used for public drinking water and industrial water is likely pumped from the deep Aquifers (primarily the Paso Robles Formation).
+This pumping is estimated to be about 8,429 AF (see Table 3-3 and Table 3-5).
+In addition, a portion of the estimated 6,831 AF/yr of agricultural pumping may also be from the deep aquifers.